steveknipmeyer/ModelRelief/ProjectNotes/TaskList.md

 ### General
     Today
         Add a busy indicator.
-            Use fetch instead of jQuery?
+            Clear validation fields before POST.
+            Populate the ValidationSummary with POST errors.
+            Style the ProgressBar
                 Increase the default width of the Progress Bar.
-            How can a validation error return View(postrequest)?
+                Increase the height.

         Remove Jewelry Project?